A Guide to 100% Mortgages

 What is a 100% mortgage?

-A 100% mortgage allows you to borrow the entire value of the property you want to purchase.
-This means that unlike traditional mortgages that require a deposit of usually 5% or more, a 100% mortgage eliminates this upfront cost.
+A 100% mortgage allows you to borrow the entire value of the property you want to purchase, with 0 house deposit needed.
+This means that, unlike traditional mortgages, which typically require a deposit of 5% or more, a 100% mortgage comes with no upfront cost.
 So, if a house costs £200,000, you’ll borrow the whole £200,000.
+These types of mortgages, however, are very limited and often only available through guarantor or family-assisted products, so they may not be an option for everyone.

-You will, however, still need to pay for stamp duty and conveyancing fees so ensure you have a budget that covers these costs.
+You will, however, still need to pay for stamp duty and conveyancing fees, so ensure you still have a budget that covers these costs.

 Benefits of 100% mortgages